 We'd advise that the integration is setup by a technical AEM user, working closely with the people who setup the Templates in GatherContent.

-How long does the import take?
+How long does the import or export take?

 This all depends on the number of Items you’ve selected for import.
 The number and size of attachments will also impact the import time.